New Mexico finished 33rd in a Tax Foundation analysis of tax rates levied on pass-through businesses.

-U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises Brett Kokinadis, 2020 U.S. House candidate for New Mexico U.S. Senate candidate Gavin Clarkson for signing the pledge for an amendment to term limit Congress.
+U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises Brett Kokinadis, 2020 U.S. House candidate for New Mexico U.S. House (District 1), for signing the pledge for an amendment to term limit Congress.
 He is the first person in the race to do so.

 New Mexico finished in a tie for ninth in a Tax Foundation analysis of effective car rental excise taxes – ranked from highest to lowest.

 New Mexico finished in a tie for 22nd in a ranking by the website 24/7 Wall St. of relative purchasing power within each state.

 The New Mexico Legislature passed HB Bill 407 that required changes to the County Commission Districts statewide.

 Gallup was ranked the most dangerous city in New Mexico in a 24/7 Wall St. analysis examining cities with at least 20,000 in population that posted the highest violent crime rates per state.